Karam Mashour

-Karam Mashour (كرم مشعور, כארם משעור; born 9 August 1991) is an Arab-Israeli professional basketball player for Ironi Kiryat Ata of the Israeli Basketball Premier League.
+Karam Mashour (كرم مشعور, כארם משעור; born 9 August 1991) is an Arab-Israeli professional basketball player for Maccabi Ramat Gan of the Israeli Basketball Premier League.
 He played college basketball for the University of Nevada, Las Vegas (UNLV) and Morehead State University, before playing professionally in Israel and France.
 In 2016–17, he was the top rebounder in the Israel Basketball Premier League.

 Early life

 Mashour was born in Nazareth, Israel, to an Arab-Christian family.
 He attended St. Joseph High School in Nazareth.
 Mashour played for Maccabi Y.M.C.A Nazareth youth team.
 He was later joined Emek Yizra'el (Jezreel Valley) youth academy in his late teens.
 Mashour helped Emek Yizra'el reach the Youth State Cup Finals in 2009, while averaging 21.6 points and 6.0 rebounds per game.

 College career

 Between 2010 and 2012, Mashour played college basketball for UNLV, but managed to play just 25 games over two seasons.
 He subsequently transferred to Morehead State and sat out the 2012–13 season due to NCAA transfer regulations.
 He joined the Eagles for the 2013–14 season but was limited to only two games due to a back injury.
 Mashour finally played a full season in 2014–15, appearing in 34 games for the Eagles while receiving 27 starting assignments.
 In what was his final collegiate season, he averaged 10.9 points and 5.9 rebounds per game.